jarusll/the-logs/index.md

 My leetcode practice & horizontal scaling obsession paid off.
 Fingers crossed.
 I came across Bionic reading today.
 Its my new obsession.
 I installed a chrome extension so its on every page.
 I converted all my ebooks to bionic & sent to kindle.
 Been a while since I was this excited about reading.

-I increased my font size on every system and my readability increased alot.
+I increased my font size on every system and my readability increased a lot.

 I have been thinking about hugo because of its native support for org files.
 Let me think about this.